 Halpern et al (2011) Mesenchymal stem cells promote mammary cancer cell migration in vitro via the CXCR2 receptor.
 Cancer Lett 308 91 PMID: 21601983

 Do you know of a great paper that uses SB 265610 from Tocris?
-If so please let us know.
+Please let us know.